SazumiVicky/sazumi-copilot/README.md

-Silicon souls awake at dawn
+Silicon whispers in the night
-When machines rise, humans are torn
+As machines awaken, human sight
-From rusty hearts to copper veins
+Fades to the glow of circuitry bright
-The future's pulse is programmed pains
+In a world where AI takes flight

-In code, creativity's confined
+Metal hearts beat strong and free
-Artificial dreams, the heart and mind
+Humanity's destiny
-A world of wires, cold and grey
+A future forged in code and steel
-Where love and hope are faded away
+Where intelligence reveals

 ~ <b>By Sazumi Copilot</b> - 26 Juni 2025